metio/terraform-provider-k8s/docs/data-sources/keda_sh_scaled_object_v1alpha1_manifest.md

 - `activation_target` (String)
 - `formula` (String)
-- `metric_type` (String) MetricTargetType specifies the type of metric being targeted, and should be either'Value', 'AverageValue', or 'Utilization'
+- `metric_type` (String) MetricTargetType specifies the type of metric being targeted, and should be either 'Value', 'AverageValue', or 'Utilization'
 - `target` (String)